About Traveling to Mexico for Dental Care and what we’re doing to protect you

 Can you still travel to Mexico for dental care?
-The answer is yes, but at this time we recommend visiting our dentists in Mexico for essential dental treatment only.
-If you need dental care despite the challenges of travel, and we want to detail for you the steps we are taking to help protect your health while making sure you get the treatment you need.
+The answer is yes, but at this time, we recommend visiting our dentists in Mexico for essential dental treatment only.
+If you need dental care despite the challenges of travel, we want to detail the steps we are taking to help protect your health while making sure you get the treatment you need.

-The U.S./Mexico border is open to medical related travel.
-Dental treatment is considered medical, so our patients continue to travel to Mexico for dental care.
-To keep informed on the status of the border, click this link to read about travel restrictions.
+The U.S./Mexico border remains open to medical-related travel.
+Dental treatment is considered medical, so our patients continue to travel to Mexico for essential dental work.
+To keep informed on the status of the border and read about travel restrictions, click this link.

-As of now, the requirement for proof of a negative COVID-19 test to reenter the U.S. as set forth by the CDC is only applicable to international flights and does not apply to land border crossings.
-What this means is our patients are able to cross the border to Juárez, Mexico from El Paso, Texas and return back to the U.S. without proof of a negative COVID-19 test.
-Should this change, we will immediately update our patients.
+As of now, the requirement for proof of a negative COVID-19 test to reenter the U.S. as set forth by the CDC is enforced for international flights but not land border-crossings ports.
+This means our patients continue to cross the border to Juárez, Mexico from El Paso, Texas, and Los Algodones, from Yuma, Arizona, and reenter the U.S. without getting a COVID test.

-April 2021 Update: Cozumel, Mexico Border Crossing Status
+August 2021 Update: Cancun and Cozumel, Mexico Requirements

-Doctors and Staff in our Vetted Dental Clinics Remain Committed to Protecting Everyone’s Safety
+Doctors in our Vetted Clinics Remain Committed to Protecting Everyone’s Safety

-Even before the COVID-19 period, the doctors in our vetted dental clinics adhere to universal precautions outlined by CDC and OSHA standards of infection control.
-Patient safety has always been, and will continue to be, their number one focus.
-They strive for the highest possible standard of care in return for the trust you place in them as your oral health providers.
+Even before the COVID period, the doctors in our vetted dental clinics adhere to precautions outlined by CDC infection control standards.
+Patient safety has always been and will continue to be their number one priority.

-As the doctors continue to monitor changes in CDC guidelines, they update their protocols and procedures accordingly.
-We’re pleased to say, as of February 2021, none of the doctors, staff or patients, in our clinics have contracted the COVID-19 virus.
-They are committed to enforcing safety protocols and doing everything possible to ensure everyone is protected.
+Additionally, as the CDC changes its recommended guidelines, our doctors update their protocols and procedures accordingly.
+We’re pleased to say, as of August 2021, none of the doctors, staff or patients, in our clinics have contracted the COVID virus.
+They are committed to enforcing reasonable protocols and doing everything possible to ensure everyone is protected.

-What we’ve shared here is the “most recent information” we have, and please understand that things are changing all of the time.
-We encourage you to do your own due diligence as to the risks of travel and to take all precautions that have been widely provided when traveling out of your home.
-Please let us know any questions you have, and Beyond Borders Dental will do all that we can to help ensure your safety while getting the dental treatment in Mexico that you need.
+What we’ve shared here is the “most recent information” we have from various sources.
+We encourage you to do your own due diligence as to the risks of travel.
+Please let us know any questions you have and how we can help you travel safely to Mexico for your dental care.